Sydney Leroux: College career

+During the Bruins' first game of Leroux's junior season in 2010, she scored four goals against Cal Poly Pomona as her team won 7–0.
+She was subsequently named Pac-10 Player of the Week.
+Leroux scored the game-winning goal during the second round of the 2010 NCAA Tournament, helping the Bruins defeat the UCF Knights 2–1 and advance to the third round, where they lost to Stanford.
 As a junior, Leroux ranked fifth in UCLA history for career points (91) as well as fourth in goals (41) and game-winning goals (15).
-She ranked third in the Pac-10 for goals (13) and second in game-winning goals (6) earning her First-team Soccer America MVP, Third-team NSCAA All-American, First-team NSCAA All-Pacific Region, and First-team All-Pac-10 honors the same year.
-During the Bruins' first game of her junior season in 2010, she scored four goals against Cal Poly Pomona helping her team win 7–0.
-She was subsequently named Pac-10 Player of the Week.
-Leroux scored the game-winning goal during the second round of the 2010 NCAA Tournament helping the Bruins defeat the UCF Knights 2–1 and advance to the third round where they lost to Stanford.
+She ranked third in the Pac-10 for goals (13) and second in game-winning goals (6), which earned her First-team Soccer America MVP, Third-team NSCAA All-American, First-team NSCAA All-Pacific Region, and First-team All-Pac-10 honors.

-During her final year with the Bruins in 2011, she led the team in scoring for the third straight season with 16 goals and three assists for a total of 35 points.
-She was named First-team NSCAA All-American, Soccer America's MVP First Team, and was a semi-finalist for the Hermann Trophy.
+During her final year with the Bruins in 2011, she led the team in scoring for the third straight season with 16 goals and three assists, for a total of 35 points.
+She was named First-team NSCAA All-American, was selected for Soccer America's MVP First Team, and was a semi-finalist for the Hermann Trophy.
 She scored eight game-winning goals, more than any other player in the newly renamed Pac-12 Conference.
-She scored her first hat trick of the season (the third of her collegiate career) in 21 minutes during a 6–1 win over Arizona State in October 2011.
-At the Bruins' next game against Colorado, Leroux scored another hat trick helping her team win 8–0.
-She finished her collegiate career ranked fourth in UCLA's record books for points (126), goals (57), and game-winning goals (23).
+In October 2011, she scored a hat-trick within 21 minutes during a 6–1 win over Arizona State.
+(Note: Attributed to multiple references:) At the Bruins' next game against Colorado, Leroux scored another hat-trick as her team won 8–0.
+She finished her collegiate career ranked fourth in UCLA history for points (126), goals (57), and game-winning goals (23).